hmi-utwente/Flipper-2.0/README.md

 # Get Started
 There are multiple ways you can add Flipper to your project.
 Flipper 2.0.0.2 first official release is now available via Jitpack.io.

+Once you are done with installing, you can look at the [Wiki](https://github.com/hmi-utwente/Flipper-2.0/wiki) for more help.

 ## Gradle installation
 For use in Gradle, add the jitpack repository and/or the dependency
 ```kotlin